The CLVS Certification Process

 Fee: $210 (non-member) $185 (member)

-The production test is administered three to four times a year: spring and fall tests in conjunction with all Seminar/Forum events, at NCRA Headquarters in December, and at a regional location in June based on demand.
+The production test is administered three times a year: early spring, late summer and early winter (depending on interest).
 Please contact NCRA by calling 800-272-NCRA (6272) for more information, or contact the CLVS Staff.
 During this test you'll run the show at a staged deposition and be graded on your ability to follow video deposition guidelines and produce a usable, high-quality video of the deposition.
 When your passing grade is confirmed, you have earned your CLVS.
 This exam will stay on your record for 3 years.
 If you have not taken your WKT within three years of the Production Test, you must retake the exam.